AlibabaCloudDocs/sls/intl.en-US/Index and query/Analysis grammar/IP functions.md

 # IP functions

 IP functions can be used to identify whether an IP address is an internal or external IP address.
-IP functions can also be used to identify the country, state, and city to which an IP address belongs.
+IP functions can also be used to identify the country, state,and city to which an IP address belongs.
 This topic describes the syntax of IP functions and provides related examples.

-## Syntax
+## IP functions

 **Note:** The KEY parameter in the following functions indicates a log field, for example, client\_ip.
-The value of this parameter must be an IP address.
+The value of this parameter is an IP address.

 |Function|Description|Example|
 |:-------|:----------|:------|